david-cedric-tan/Secure-WebChatApp/README.md

 and socket should be in localhost:3001 this MUST be matching for functional running.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+PLEASE NOTE: that you need to open the above url not the url in the terminal.